The Hilbert Series and the Flavor Invariants of the 3HDM: Results

 \section{Results}

-~ By applying the method described in the previous section, we find all $SU(3)$-invariants that are required to reproduce the list of invariants in the Appendix.
+~ By applying the method described in Section~\ref{3hdmmatching}, we find all $SU(3)$-invariants that are required to reproduce the list of invariants in the Appendix.
 This is therefore a full set of invariants for the 3HDM up to cubic order in the couplings.
 In the special case of invariants containing no $\mathbf{27}$ fields, the results are obtained to arbitrary order in the quartic coupling $\lambda$.
+It is organized by the number of $W$ followed by the number of $V$. \ytableausetup{boxsize=1.25em}